 Interested in interviewing or working with Dr. West?

 As a scholar, Dr. West is committed to developing new transdisciplinary forms of collaboration that allow for the understanding of the complex socio-ecological problems that evade and outsize the theories and methods of any single discipline.
 As a teacher, she engages in pedagogical practices that facilitate the development of student’s critical thinking skills and that help them to understand the societal value of knowledge production.
-As an activist, she is committed to working in partnership with colleagues and communities from Oceania to foster environmental conservation initiatives that are underpinned by Indigenous epistemology and that foster Indigenous sovereignty.
+As an activist, she is committed to working in partnership with colleagues and communities from Oceania to foster environmental conservation initiatives that are grounded by Indigenous epistemology and that foster Indigenous sovereignty.
 As a member of the profession of anthropology, she is focused on pushing the discipline forward by fostering inclusive practices and by advocating for engaged scholarship that can be mobilized to contribute to positive social change.

 Dr. West considers her work as simultaneously about the world, in the world, and for the world.